deveaston06/makeid-l1-printer-sample/README.md

 - 0003 is how many parts of 4 part frames are still left after this (this case is 3 frames left)
 - 000200000000003d0300ff3fff280000352e000038f30803000020000000892c00 is the bitmap payload (unknown encoding and compression algo)
 - 110000 signifies the end the part frame and start of checkNum
-- 63 at the end is the checkNum (and function below in python is the algorithm).
+- 63 at the end is the checkNum (and function below in python is the algorithm reconstructed from the reference APK jadx dump).
 ```python
 def getCheckNum(bArr):
     """